Chopper1337/blog/posts/csgo-cheating.md

 Personally, I like VAC as it isn't terribly invasive and can't crash my entire PC like Vanguard does.

 VAC could do a better job with some effort: Despite the source code for many cheats being publicly available, such as [Osiris](https://github.com/danielkrupinski/Osiris), they still don't detect them.
-On Linux, any user can download, compile and inject Osiris will zero consequences.
+On Linux, any user can download, compile and inject Osiris with zero consequences.
 Unless they use detected features such as "No duck cooldown".

 ![VAC Module](https://de.nuke.ie/temp/7305758579172023-07-24_11-34-10.png)